Gong Hyo-jin: Other activities

 She recorded the duet "I Think I Love You" for K-pop singer MY Q's 2011 album Ready for the World.

 Gong, along with fellow actresses Kim Min-hee and Choi Kang-hee, is considered an influential fashion icon by Korean women in their 20s and 30s.
 In 2010 she collaborated with shoe brand pushBUTTON to produce the capsule collection "Excuse Me + pushBUTTON."
 Two years later, Suecomma Bonnie, another shoe brand, released her "Excuse Me x Suecomma Bonnie" line.
 In 2012 she designed a selected line of apparel for the fashion shop Los Angeles Project, a brand located inside Shinsegae Department Stores.
 Her neon-colored and patterned items were sold under the name "LAP by Kong Hyo-jin."

 She was named jury president for the 2009 International Women's Film Festival in Seoul.
-Gong was also a jury member for the 2011 Asiana International Short Film Festival, 2006 Mise-en-scène Short Film Festival and 2006 Jecheon International Music & Film Festival.
+Gong was also a jury member for the 2011 Asiana International Short Film Festival, the 2006 Mise-en-scène Short Film Festival and the 2006 Jecheon International Music & Film Festival.

 Personal life

 In April 2022, Gong and Kevin Oh admitted that they were dating.
-Later on August 17, 2022, Kevin announced in letters posted on his social media accounts that they are getting married in October in USA, and will be held privately with only close relatives from both families.
+On August 17, 2022, Kevin announced in letters posted on his social media accounts that they would be getting married in October in the United States, in a private wedding with only close relatives from both families.
 They married in a private ceremony on October 11, 2022 (US time) in New York City.